dondido/express-es6-template-engine/README.md

   });
 ```

-and a conditional statement in a html file like the one below:
+And a conditional statement in a html file like the one below:

 ```html
 ES6 Renderer is ${maintainedBy ? `a template engine maintained by ${maintainedBy}` : 'not maitaned anymore'}.
 ```

-will result in the following:
+Will result in the following:

 ```html
 ES6 Renderer is a template engine maintained by Good Samaritans.